top of page

 "A great DIY journal that can be super stylish and even better than those extra fancy expensive designer journals just aren't in the normal budget!"

-I’m going to show you how to transform a boring composition notebook into a stylish DIY journal book you can use for planning, Bullet Journaling, studying, doodling, daily journaling, scrapbooking, junk journal, creative writing, or anything else that strikes your fancy!
+I’m going to show you how to turn a plain, boring composition notebook into a chic DIY journal you’ll love using for planning, bullet journaling, studying, doodling, daily journaling, scrapbooking, creative writing — you name it!

 DIY Journal Planner Notebook